mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/sprint_plan_full_template.md

 ## Strategic Options Development

-By the end of this sprint, the team must have three preliminary strategic options for the client.
-These do not need to be fully developed, but each must be distinct, named, and defensible.

-Strategic Option A
+### Strategic Option A

-Working title: NBG Sandbox First
+- Working title: Regulatory Sandbox Pathway
-Core logic in one sentence: Secure NBG regulatory approval as "innovative payment service" before launch, using sandbox to establish compliance credibility and unlock PSP partnerships, accepting 6-12 month delay for long-term scalability.
-Primary evidence that supports it: NBG has authority to define virtual asset services via normative acts; sandbox provides regulatory halo; H3 predicts 10x lower CAC; Georgian fintech ecosystem requires regulatory clarity
-Most important risk or tradeoff: Time-to-market delay allows informal competitors to consolidate; NBG may classify as gambling, blocking pathway entirely
+- Core logic in one sentence: Position the platform as a financial derivative tool focused on macro-economic and civic outcomes to secure National Bank of Georgia sandbox approval and avoid gambling classification.
+- Primary evidence that supports it: NBG sandbox frameworks and precedent for innovative financial services Legal opinions indicating classification flexibility before formal precedent Strong alignment with H3 (regulatory approval → lower CAC + PSP access)
+- Most important risk or tradeoff: Risk of delayed approval or rejection by NBG Potential constraints on product scope and market types
-Owner for development: Regulatory Analyst
+- Owner for development: Ani Rusieshvili

-Strategic Option B
+### Strategic Option B

-Working title: Stealth Market Entry
+- Working title: VASP-Registered Crypto-Native Platform
-Core logic in one sentence: Launch with crypto-native rails (USDC settlement) to bypass Georgian banking infrastructure, targeting 66% short-term preference population through Telegram/Discord, optimizing for speed over compliance.
-Primary evidence that supports it: Global precedent: Polymarket operated offshore before CFTC registration; Georgian crypto adoption high; informal channels (Binance P2P) already serve this need; H2 supports non-consumer activation
+- Core logic in one sentence: Launch as a VASP-registered platform using stablecoin settlement (USDC), positioning event contracts as prediction tokens under Georgia’s virtual asset framework.
+- Primary evidence that supports it: Georgia’s crypto-friendly regulatory environment and tax regime Existing VASP registration pathways and operational precedents Global benchmarks (e.g., Polymarket-style tokenized prediction markets)
-Most important risk or tradeoff: Regulatory enforcement risk; inability to advertise broadly; limited to crypto-literate users; reputational damage if classified as illegal gambling
+- Most important risk or tradeoff: Limited fiat accessibility (dependence on VASP partners) Regulatory reclassification risk if tokens are treated as gambling instruments
-Owner for development: Product Strategist
+- Owner for development: Gega Mukhigulashvili

-Strategic Option C
+### Strategic Option C

-Working title: Incumbent Partnership
+- Working title: Responsible Speculation Bridge
-Core logic in one sentence: Partner with TBC Capital or Bank of Georgia to white-label prediction markets as "trading game" within existing apps, leveraging licenses and trust while introducing event contracts through established channels.
-Primary evidence that supports it: TBC Capital has zero-commission infrastructure; banks seek younger demographics; partnership avoids regulatory uncertainty; incumbents have 8% retail penetration but want growth
-Most important risk or tradeoff: Loss of strategic autonomy; revenue sharing reduces margins; incumbents may reject "gambling-like" products; slow decision-making; conflicts with H1 revised (differentiation diluted)
+- Core logic in one sentence: Differentiate by embedding strict loss limits and educational guardrails to position the platform as a safe entry point for first-time retail participants.
+- Primary evidence that supports it: 60%+ financial literacy gap and low retail participation (H2) Regulatory preference for consumer protection frameworks (H5) Behavioral design evidence reducing churn and improving trust
+- Most important risk or tradeoff: Reduced monetization due to limits on user activity May weaken appeal for high-frequency or experienced traders
-Owner for development: Competitive Intelligence
+- Owner for development: Mariam Piranishvili

 ---